DeltaXML/vscode-xpath-notebook/README.md

 ## Evaluation

-The XPath Notebook uses the [NodeJS REPL](https://nodejs.org/api/repl.html#repl_the_node_js_repl) to execute XPath cells.
+The XPath Notebook uses the [Node.js REPL](https://nodejs.org/api/repl.html#repl_the_node_js_repl) to execute XPath cells.
 The [Saxon-JS](https://www.npmjs.com/package/saxon-js) NPM module from [Saxonica](https://www.saxonica.com/saxon-js/documentation/index.html) is pre-installed with the extension.

-To evaluate an XPath expression the `SaxonJS.transform` function invoked via the NodeJS REPL.
+To evaluate an XPath expression the `SaxonJS.transform` function invoked via the Node.js REPL.
 The XSLT used in the transorm is a compiled *SEF* file, the XPath expression and evaluation context are passed as XSLT parameters.

 Additional namespace bindings are added by the XSLT to the context node for '`array`', '`map`'... prefixes.
 The XSLT converts the result of an `xsl:evaluate` intruction to the XML representation for JSON by applying templates to the result.
 The `JSON XML` is then converted to JSON using the `xml-to-json` XPath function.